yoshi65/zaim/README.md

 # zaim
 Visualize household accounts in [zaim](https://zaim.net/) as graphs and lists.
+And, add household account book on the command line.

 ## Preparation
 After authentication with OAuth with reference to [How to authorize](https://dev.zaim.net/home/api/authorize), please make `key.csv`.